zakphi/ChuckNorrisFacts/proposal.md

 ### Phase 1
 * get a random fact from the api
 * display the random fact
-* display a link to the random fact, so users can share the fact

 ### Phase 2
 * user can sign up for an account